Removing Groundhogs From Your Yard

 If you choose to use a live groundhog removal trap, it is important to realize that you still have to deal with relocating the animal if you catch it.
 You’ll have to find a place where you are permitted to leave the animal, and you’ll have to make sure it is several miles from your home.
-If you aren’t up to using a live trap on your own, you can hire a wildlife control company to do so for you.
+If you aren’t up to using a live trap on your own, you can check a local wildlife control company’s pricing and have them do it for you.

 Call in Professional Wildlife Control Specialists